We all pay our utility bills, but do you know where that money goes?

 The WRRF is funded by the Wastewater Utility Fee.
 Originally constructed in 1968, the WRRF is a complex, industrial facility valued at $300M.
 A critical facility of this size and scale needs to be maintained in many areas, including rehabilitation and replacement of aging infrastructure, regulatory compliance and capacity.

-Boulder has a history of flooding and is the number one flood risk in the state.
-The city recently updated its Comprehensive Flood and Stormwater Plan to meet the latest floodplain regulations and to develop a framework to prioritize the flood projects and to incorporate a focus on equity, including the maintenance of 16 major drainageways, 160 miles of pipes and 4,800 catch basins.
+Boulder has a history of flooding and has the highest flood risk of any community in Colorado.
+The city recently updated its Comprehensive Flood and Stormwater Plan to meet the latest floodplain regulations and to develop a framework to prioritize flood projects and to incorporate a focus on equity.
+The plan includes support for enhanced maintenance of 16 major drainageways, 160 miles of pipes and 4,800 catch basins.
 The Stormwater and Flood Management Utility fee supports flood and stormwater infrastructure, stormwater quality, and education programs.

 Utilities maintains water distribution, wastewater collection, stormwater, flood and greenways infrastructure and provides water meter, utility locate and public space management services.
 It is also critical for system upkeep and emergency services related to each of the three utilities.